 For example, a sculpture with multiple components may be taken from one location to another with a truck.
 Due to the bumpy roads, a component may detach from the main piece, and the off-loader may not notice.
 Eventually, the expert noticed a piece was missing- by then, the truck driver had thought of it as rubbish and disposed of it.
 As a result, the gallery lost the piece, and the art was not the same without it (lost value).

-Loss of art is complicated, and investigations will be held for days -to make sure it is, in fact, lost and not a fraud.
+Loss of art is complicated, and investigations will be held for days -to make sure it is lost and not a fraud.
 After experts have completed the investigation, art gallery insurance will help the gallery or artist move forward.
 The insurance will provide the cost of re-creating the component, if possible.
 If not possible and the art has lost value, the insurance will provide the lost value cost and settlements.

 Unfortunately, art is never safe from unpredictable damage, whether resting or on the move.
 Art collections get moved from one location to another very often.
-The locations can include galleries, museums, auctions or even the buyers’ location.
+The locations can include galleries, museums, auctions or even the buyers’ locations.
 When in transit, the risk of damage is high if not stored safely or not handled delicately.
 One sharp turn or slip of the hand can completely ruin or damage the art piece.

 If a high-value painting like this can be a victim of a travel accident, it could happen to any art piece.
 An accident like this can cause the business a large amount of financial loss and embarrassment.

 According to experts, around 60 % of art damage insurance claims are due to its transportation.
 Art gallery insurance is the perfect cover in such situations and will cover the renovation and loss settlement similar to on-site damage.
 No matter the transportation duration, an accident can occur at any point; artists and galleries should be prepared with insurance.